North Miami Beach Workers’ Compensation Lawyer

 Lost wages: Lost wage benefits will not be paid for the first seven days of disability.
 If your disability lasts longer than 21 days, you may be paid for the first seven days.
 Your lost wage benefit is based on the extent of your disability as determined by an authorized doctor.

-Disability will be classified in one of the following categories:
+Disability will be classified into one of the following categories:

-• Impairment: If your condition has improved as much as possible but you still suffer from restrictions, your doctor will have you evaluated for an impairment rating.
+- Impairment: If your condition has improved as much as possible, but you still suffer from restrictions, your doctor will evaluate you for an impairment rating.
 Your benefits will depend on your impairment rating.

 Florida offers several benefit calculators to determine the potential scope of recovery for lost wages.
 Lost wage benefits are paid on a bi-weekly basis, and you should receive the first check no more than 21 days after the injury is reported.